Maeda1/boinc/README.md

 *Tips : you can execute in parallel those scripts, each for WUs of one project*

 N.B : Be aware that your Boinc client won't download any new WU if some are suspended, think that you have to resume them before asking new WU (and you need to increase your cache value accordingly).
 Think to take more WU in your cache, do not let it empty.

+*suspend_calc -> For a headless use (no user interaction, no question) : just put the project URL you want to check in argument.*